-Examples of legal risk include inadequate documentation, legal and regulatory incapacity, insufficient authority of a counterparty and contract invalidity/unenforceability.
+Examples of legal risk include inadequate documentation, loss of power and/or authority arising from legal or regulatory action, insufficient authority of a counterparty and contract invalidity/unenforceability.
 Group Head of Legal bears responsibility for identification and management of this risk.
-They consult with internal and external legal counsels.
-All major Group subsidiaries have their own in-house legal departments, acting under the guidance of the Group Head of Legal, which aims to facilitate the business of the Group, by providing proactive, business-oriented and sound advice.
+The Group Legal department consults with internal and external legal counsels.
+All major Group subsidiaries have their own in-house legal departments, acting under the guidance of the Group Head of Legal, which aims to facilitate the business of the Group, by providing proactive, business-oriented, and sound legal advice.

 The Group is currently engaged in various legal and/or regulatory matters which arise in the ordinary course of business.
-Bank ABC does not currently expect to incur any liability with respect to any actual or pending legal and/or regulatory matter which would be material to the financial condition or operations of the Group.
+Bank ABC does not currently expect to incur any liability with respect to any actual or pending legal and/or regulatory matter which would be materially prejudicial to the financial condition or operations of the Group.